cemicvetic/API-Testing-Guidelines/README.md

 # API-Testing-Guidelines

-There are APIs for Registration, Clients Vendors, Services, and Orders.
+There are APIs for Registration, Clients, Vendors, Services, and Orders.

 ## Execution of API Calls
 * Method Type: GET, POST, PUT/PATCH, DELETE.